Lunch & Lecture: Everglades Restoration

 Rob Steele, President & CEO of the Historical Society of Martin County, the umbrella under which both the Elliott Museum and House of Refuge operate, is available for speaking engagements.
 Contact him at 772-225-1961, ext, 109, or email RSteele@elliottmuseum.org.

 Speaker: Robin Potvin, Museum Archive Researcher

 Duration: 20-30 minutes, could be longer with question and answers

-In the Thurlow Library and Archives at the Elliott Museum you will find one of the largest collections of materials about Hugh Willoughby, adventurer, athlete, aviator, inventor, photographer, and seasonal resident of Sewall’s Point.
-Willoughby invented a plane called the Pelican, a replica of which is on display at the Museum.
+The Thurlow Library & Archives at the Elliott Museum houses one of the largest collections of materials about Hugh Willoughby, adventurer, athlete, aviator, inventor, photographer, and seasonal resident of Sewall’s Point.
+Willoughby invented a hydro-airplane, the Pelican, a replica of which is on display at the Museum.
 He also canoed across the Everglades, taking photos and writing a book about his experiences.
-Museum volunteer archivist Robin Potvin has been cataloguing the Willoughby collection.
+Museum volunteer archivist Robin Potvin has been cataloging the Willoughby collection.
 Her work has put her in touch with other Willoughby researchers.
 She has written an article about Willoughby and is now available to share her discoveries in a presentation.

-Sterling Elliott: The Most Famous Inventor of whom you have Never Heard
+Sterling Elliott: The Most Famous Inventor You’ve Never Heard Of

 Speaker: Al Simbritz, Museum Education Coordinator

 Duration: 45-60 minutes